Therapy is where you don’t have to hold it all together.

 But in my late teens, I experienced the sudden, traumatic loss of a loved one, which completely changed my life.
 It took me time to recover and figure out how to move forward—without moving "on."

 For a long time, I didn’t seek therapy, unsure if I was ready to face or “heal” from my grief and because I struggled to take that kind of space for myself.
-While therapy isn't the only path to healing, what it offered me, when I was ready, was a place to make sense of my loss and find meaning, connection, and purpose.
+While therapy isn't the only path to healing, what it offered me, when I was ready, was a place to make sense of my loss and find meaning, connection, and purpose in the aftermath.

 That's what ultimately led me here: the belief that therapy isn't just about processing pain, but about discovering who you are, what you need, and how to live with more ease and authenticity—at whatever pace feels right for you.